gpskwlkr/CatBot/README.md

 You can access it via t.me/Cat_Lover_bot or @Cat_Lover_bot directly in Telegram ^~^

+CatBot is an Open source simple Telegram bot that sends you random cat pics by your request.
+He does one more thing, but it's a secret, shh.. (check out /help for a hint).

 What's Done:

-1. /start command.
+1. /start command - simple greetings.
 2. /cat command which parses random pictures from Tumblr via API.
-3. /help command
+3. /help command - list of all commands.
-4. /creator command
+4. /creator command - info about the creator of CatBot.
-5. Wrong command recognition
+5. Wrong command recognition - get a message if your command is wrong, so it's not recognised
-6. Secret command
+6. Secret command - you have to guess :p

 Todo: